emilast/vscode-logfile-highlighter/README.md

 ## Description
 A Visual Studio Code extension for adding color highlighting to log files.
 It is based on standard conventions for log4net log files but it's general enough to be useful for other variations of log files as well.
 The colors are customizable but by default the current color theme's colors are used.

+**Note**
+An earlier version of the syntax highlighting definition from this extension was included into Visual Studio Code [version 1.20](https://code.visualstudio.com/updates/v1_20#_output-panel).
+If the default behavior of log files in VS Code is good enough for you, then you don't need this extension.
+However, if you want additional highlighting, customizable patterns and time duration calculation, then keep reading :-)

 ## Features
 ### Syntax Highlighting
 The extension associates with `.log` files and applies coloring to the different elements in the file, for example: